Rob5604/Heart-attack-analysis/README.md

-# Heart-attack-analysis
+# Heart Attack Analysis
-An analysis of the famous Heart Attack dataset from Kaggle
+An analysis of a dataset